 For a human being to make the decision as to whether another lives or dies is an act usurping the power of God and that is why it is such a terrible sin, condemned by all cultures and moral standards other than under special circumstances, i.e., an act of war, or self-preservation or protecting another human being from harm.

-Later on God had to make the same choice as Abraham -- to allow His only son to die so that our sins could be forgiven, or to turn His back on humanity.
+Though God knows "the end from the beginning" (Isaiah 46:10), He always allows human beings to make their own choices.
+Though God knew what Abraham would likely choose, He still allowed him to make the choice of whether to obey him and offer his son as a sacrifice or to disobey him, showing that he loved his son more.
+Many years later, the Father would have to make the same choice -- to allow His only son to die so that our sins could be forgiven, or to turn His back on humanity.
 We praise our heavenly Father for the choice He made.

-We can today be proud of our ancestor Abraham who, by obeying God rather than attributing human motives to Him, procured all of these great blessings for Abraham's descendents and, indeed, for the whole world.
+All of the great blessings that have befallen the descendents of Abraham, including those resulting from the sacrifice of his very distant relative Jesus, were based upon this demonstration of faith with Isaac.
+We can be proud of our faithful ancestor who, by obeying God rather than attributing human motives to Him, procured all of these great blessings for his descendents and, indeed, for the whole world.